 Acquiring Bank Services: Your Handbook for Merchants

-As we discussed in a recent article, issuing banks work directly with cardholders to issue cards and facilitate transactions.
+As we discussed in another article, issuing banks work directly with cardholders to issue cards and facilitate transactions.
 Acquiring banks, in turn, provide the financial backing and infrastructure necessary for merchants to accept payments from those credit cards.
-They also assume much of the financial risk involved with credit card purchases, responsibility for securing the flow of data, and initial liability in the event of a dispute.

-Despite its importance, many merchants remain a bit confused about the role of their acquiring bank in the payment process.
+Despite its importance, a lot of merchants remain a bit confused about the role of their acquiring bank in the payment process.
 Today, let’s take a moment to clear up some confusion on that topic.

 Recommended reading